pratyush-usc-mba/The-Comprehensive-Product-Teardown-Redesign/README.md

 To ensure a structured and thorough analysis, I apply a consistent framework to every product teardown.
 This methodology allows me to move from high-level goals to specific, actionable recommendations.

 1. **Define the Goal & Scope**
-   Identify a specific user flow and define a clear, measurable goal for the analysis (e.g., *"Increase the 7-day retention rate by improving the initial content discovery experience"*).
+   Identify a specific user flow and define a clear, measurable goal for the analysis.

 2. **User and Market Analysis**
    Develop user personas and apply the *Jobs to be Done (JTBD)* framework to understand user motivations and the competitive landscape.